Reflective Supervision Symposium

 The Second Annual Reflective Supervision Symposium took place at the University of Minnesota's Center for Early Education and Development in August 2017 and was co-hosted with the Minnesota Association for Children's Mental Health - Infant and Early Childhood.
 One hundred and thirty professionals participated in this event!

-The Third Annual Reflective Supervision Symposium will take place in Golden, Colorado in August 2018 and will be co-hosted with the Colorado Association for Infant Mental Health.
+The Third Annual Reflective Supervision Symposium took place at the School of Mines in Golden, Colorado in August 2018 and will be co-hosted with the Colorado Association for Infant Mental Health.
+Over 170 professionals participated in this event!

 What is Reflective Supervision/Consultation?